jaca00001/TML25_A2_28/README.md

 ### How was the model trained ?
 We train one model on the entire dataset.
-The model is trained on the new 1000 embeddings and every 5 rounds on all data to prevent forget.
+The model is trained on the new 1000 embeddings and every 5 rounds on all labeled data to prevent "forget".

 ### Which loss functions were used?
 We combined two different loss functions.
-At start of each training we only consider MSE but then slowly introduce cosine embedding loss as well.
+At start of each training round we only consider MSE but then slowly introduce cosine embedding loss as well.
 Using a contrastive loss function as well led to a worse performance and sometimes an increasing loss over the epochs.

 ### Which Augmentations were used?
 We experimented with multiple augmentations of different strengths, i. e., cropping, removing parts of the image, etc...
-We ended up only using small augmentations like flip and rotate as stronger ones activated B4B too quickly and resulted in a larger L2 distance.
+In end we only used small augmentations like flip and rotate as stronger ones activated B4B too quickly and resulted in a larger L2 distance.

 ### Why only train the models for X epochs?
 We observed that the model performance hardly changed after ~15-20 epochs during training so we stopped here to prevent overfitting.